 The diversity of the products available in the beauty sector has also helped it remain strong.
 Trends are quick to come and go but there's always a reasonable amount of slack to allow for changes in focus and retailers usually have enough time to respond to changes in consumer demand.
 Currently, the skincare sector is the beauty industry's biggest grower, with skincare sales expected to grow by around 30 percent over the next five years.

 2. Innovation in the industry

 Constant innovation in the beauty industry is also a good reason to open a beauty franchise.
-In Europe alone, an estimated €2.35bn is spent on cosmetics research every year.
-Though progress isn't always quick, there's a constant turnover of products and from one year to the next and retailers can expect to stock incredibly different product ranges each season.
+In Europe alone, an estimated €2.35 billion is spent on cosmetics research every year.
+Though progress isn't always quick, there's a constant turnover of products from one year to the next and retailers can expect to stock incredibly different product ranges each season.

 This type of research plays a particularly important part in the industry's renewed interest in natural ingredients.
 Scientists are testing and processing a wide range of natural substances as they attempt to identify substitutes for artificial components.
 The possible applications of nanotechnology in the beauty industry are also being explored and have resulted in breakthroughs in a number of different areas.

 3. Growth of the health and wellbeing market